0736b/rzctl/README.md

 # rzctl
-Control your mouse using razer synapse
+Control your mouse and keyboard using razer synapse

 # Compile in x64
 Not tested for x86